 As long as patients understand the potential for a touch-up procedure in the future, most are very happy with their decision to undergo the procedure and to obtain a permanent solution.
 The three-dimensionality that is created with an eyebrow transplant cannot be matched by any other treatment option.

-Dr. Linkov is a board-certified facial plastic surgeon in NYC with unique expertise in hair restoration surgery.
-He is one of the few surgeons in NYC performing the eyebrow transplant procedure.
+Dr. Linkov is a board-certified facial plastic surgeon in UES, Manhattan with unique expertise in hair restoration surgery.
+He is one of the top plastic surgeons in NYC performing the eyebrow transplant procedure.
 Make sure that the best eyebrow transplant doctor you choose understands its intricacies and how to create the most aesthetically pleasing result.